mikailkhona/mikailkhona.github.io/index.md

 # Mikail Khona
 Physics PhD candidate, MIT

-Hi, welcome to my webpage!

-I do research in computational and theoretical systems neuroscience.
-I am primarily advised by Ila Fiete (fietelab.mit.edu).

-You can have a look at my research and publications using the links on the left.

-You can reach me at: mikail@mit.edu

 <div class="twoColumn">
       <img src="https://github.com/mikailkhona/mikailkhona.github.io/blob/main/twitter.png?raw=true"            width="20" height="20" alt="Sublime's custom image">
        <a href='https://twitter.com/KhonaMikail'>@KhonaMikail </a>
  </div>

+ email: mikail@mit.edu

+Hi, welcome to my webpage!
+I am a PhD candidate in the department of <a href = 'https://physics.mit.edu'> Physics </a> at MIT.
+I am primarily advised by <a href = '(fietelab.mit.edu)'> Ila Fiete </a> and do research in computational and theoretical systems neuroscience and work at the intersection of neurobiology and artificial intelligence.
+I received my undergraduate degree in physics and mathematics from the Indian Institute of Technology, Bombay.

+You can have a look at my research and publications using the links on the left.